-12).
-Our FSCS project will serve all students living in Perry County.
-Importantly, we will target services to those students with the most need-

-56).
-We have developed a slate of resources and services found to be effective with our priority population and with our population as a whole.
-Page 15, Figure 9 provides a detailed view of our services and the specific gaps/weaknesses to be addressed.
+Our FSCS project will serve all students enrolled in our identified schools.
+And, we will target services to those students with the most need-priority students.
+Importantly, our project was designed to ensure with the needs of these priority and their families in mind.
+We have developed a slate of resources and services found to be effective with our priority population.
+Page 12, Figure 11 provides a detailed view of our services and the specific gaps/weaknesses that will be addressed.